 Tea is an important part of every conversation, whether you are negotiating prices in the Souq (traditional market) or visiting a friend you will be welcomed by a cup of freshly brewed Moroccan mint tea.

-This article covers everything you need to know about making an authentic Moroccan mint tea.
-And if you are planning of throwing a Moroccan tea party, this is how you do it.
+This article covers everything you need to know about making authentic Moroccan mint tea.
+And if you are planning to throw a Moroccan tea party, this is how you do it.

 How to Make Moroccan Mint Tea?